SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 The Gem builder is a tool that enables users to create any custom Gems or modify existing ones.
 There are two types of Gems:

-- **DataSource Gems**: These Gems enable reading and writing of data from or to various data sources
+- **DataSource Gems**: These Gems enable the reading and writing of data from or to various data sources
 - **Transform Gems**: These Gems apply transformations/joins/any other custom logic onto any DataFrame(s) that are passed into them.

 Programmatically, a Gem is a component with the following parts: